akshendra/akshendra.github.io/the-madlad-reduce/index.md

 #### 3. Flatten an array of arrays

 A very common case.
-I have an array of arrays and I want to combine their results in a single array.
+I have an array of arrays and I want to combine them into a single array.

 ```js
 function flatten(arr) {